Under the Rug

 My dad overreacts to everything.
 I could drop a pencil while doing homework, and he would yell, “Oh my God, you’re going to get pencil marks all over the carpet!
 Hurry, pick it up!”
 Lately, he had been really edgy, even more than usual.
 I tried to stay out of his way, but that was humanly impossible.

 It all started when my friend Larry and I were watching the big football playoffs game.
 We had been chomping on Cheez-Its all before halftime.
-When we finished the box, I set down on the floor beside the couch.
+When we finished the box, I set it down on the floor beside the couch.
 Then my dad walked into the living room.

 “Oh my God, you got crumbs all over the sofa!” he screamed furiously.
 “Pick them up!”